 What Is The Jongmyo Shrine?

-Completed in September 1395, Jongmyo Shrine contains two royal memorial halls.
-The original main hall is known as Jeongjeon while Yeongnyeongjeon was built in 1421 as the auxiliary hall.
+First completed in September 1395, Jongmyo Shrine contains two royal memorial halls.
+The main hall is known as Jeongjeon while Yeongnyeongjeon was built a few years later in 1421 as the auxiliary hall.

-During the Joseon Dynasty, a ritual known as Jongmyo Jaerye was held on the first month of a seasonal change as well as the twelfth month of the lunar year.
+During the Joseon Dynasty from 1392-1910, a traditional ritual known as Jongmyo Jaeryeak was held on the first month of a seasonal change as well as the twelfth month of the lunar year.
+This was a musical ceremony with instruments, dances and songs.

-Jongmyo Shrine is open every day of the week except Tuesdays and it opens at 9:00am.
-But depending on the month of the year, the shrine closes at different times.
+It opens at 9:00am every day of the week except Tuesdays when it’s closed.
+And depending on the month of the year, the shrine closes at different times.
+Here are official hours of operation throughout the year:

 - Feb to May + Sep to Oct: 9:00 – 18:00